David M. Lauderback, Ph.D.

 Student Privacy

-In compliance with the Family Education Rights and Privacy Act of 1974 and ACC policy, I will not give information concerning your grades, academic progress, or attendance to anyone other than you, including your parents, guardians, or highschool personnel.
+In compliance with the Family Education Rights and Privacy Act of 1974 and ACC policy, I will NOT give information concerning your grades, academic progress, or attendance to anyone other than you, including your parents, guardians, or high school personnel.
 NOTE: ACC makes your “Directory Information” (name, address, phone number, birthdate, and other information), available to the public without your consent, unless you specifically request in writing that it NOT be publicly available.

 For more information and for instructions to restrict public access to your information see: http://www.austincc.edu/ferpa